House Conservatives File Impeachment Articles Against Rod Rosenstein

 Rosenstein has been a target for allies of President Trump since he appointed Justice Department special counsel Robert Mueller to take over the Russia investigation following Trump's firing of then-FBI Director James Comey.

-The department's number two leader is responsible for Mueller and his work because Attorney General Jeff Sessions recused himself from any Justice Department investigations into possible Russia ties to the 2016 election.
+The department's No. 2 leader is responsible for Mueller and his work because Attorney General Jeff Sessions recused himself from any Justice Department investigations into possible Russia ties to the 2016 election.
 Sessions played an important role in that campaign.

 Meadows, Jordan, Florida Republican Rep. Matt Gaetz and others have been turning up the heat on Rosenstein, the Justice Department and the FBI since last autumn.

-They're angry that Rosenstein signed an application to continue surveillance on a onetime Trump campaign aide, Carter Page, whom the FBI believed was a Russian agent.
+They're angry that Rosenstein signed an application to continue surveillance on a onetime Trump campaign aide, Carter Page, who the FBI believed was a Russian agent.
 They're angry that the Justice Department hasn't agreed to appoint a second special counsel to investigate the first, in Mueller.

 And Trump's allies are angry because they've been demanding information about the 2016 investigations, including about the use of FBI confidential sources, and they argue that Rosenstein has been stonewalling.